Unidata/python-workshop/conda_binstar.md

 - Create a new conda environment from a list of specified packages
 - `conda create -n <env> python`
-- Must supply at least one package (unfortunately)
+- Must supply at least one package
 - Lots of optional arguments

 # conda environments continued...